HarlanThomas/wave2vec/README.md

 </p>

 --------------------------------------------------------------------------------
-This git is a reproduce work for FAcebook's fairseq.
+This git is a reproduce work for Facebook's Fairseq.
 The code is originally from https://github.com/pytorch/fairseq

 中文描述